SESSION LIST

 |

-415 Addressing Addiction Treatment: Our Journey to Becoming a Licensed OTP* | Crosby Amoah, PharmD, RN, CCHP, Correct Rx Pharmacy Services, Inc. Todd Kramer, MS, CCHP-A, Delaware Department of Corrections Elizabeth Romero, MS, Delaware Department of Corrections | Delaware is ranked among the highest in the nation for overdose deaths.
+415 Addressing Addiction Treatment: Our Journey to Becoming a Licensed OTP* | Crosby Amoah, PharmD, RN, CCHP, Correct Rx Pharmacy Services, Inc. Todd Kramer, MS, CCHP-A, Delaware Department of Corrections Elizabeth Romero, MS, Delaware Department of Correction | Delaware is ranked among the highest in the nation for overdose deaths.
 To improve outcomes for those with substance use disorder, the Delaware Department of Correction became a licensed opioid treatment program.
 Learn about the process of becoming licensed to offer all forms of medication assisted treatment through this discussion.
 Participants will gain an understanding of the process from prelicensure to licensure and identify challenges and opportunities.
 Educational Objectives

 Level Basic